rribault-fem/torchydra/README.md

 ├── setup.py                  <- File for installing project as a package └── README.md
 ```
 <br>

-## Usage
-To run this script, use the following command: `python train_surrogate.py`
-This will train a surrogate model using the specified configuration and save it for future use.

-## Recover shared models and datasets
-To recover the shared models and datasets, you need to download the data from DVC.
-run DVC pull in the project root directory.

 ## Pre-processing

 The `Pre_process_data` function is used to pre-process the data before training.
 It loads the dataset and performs various operations such as dropping missing values and rearranging direction columns.

 ## Training